 Whole school assemblies are held once a week where we celebrate the success of our pupils.
 Individual classes give presentations on class curricular topics and outside agencies, eg. ‘NSPCC’, Earthcalling address the children on pertinent issues.

 Religious Observance complements our RME curriculum.
 We have identified some school assemblies throughout the year which will be jointly delivered with the minister from Murrayfield Parish Church, Keith Graham.
-The dates for this year are as follows: 14th September, 5th October (Harvest), 9th November (Remembrance), 21st December – Christmas concert in Murrayfield Church, 25th January, 29th March – Easter, 27th June – Prizegiving and Leavers’ assembly in Murrayfield Church.
+The dates for this year are as follows: 13th October (Diwali), 8th November (Remembrance), 19th December – Christmas concert in Murrayfield Church, 29th March – Easter, 15th June – (Eid), 26th June – Prizegiving and Leavers’ assembly in Murrayfield Church.

 Rev Graham also enjoys planned visits to each of the classes over the course of the year to deliver presentations linked to the RME work of the class.
 In addition, our Primary 4 Christmas service, our Primary 7 Remembrance service and our Primary 7 Leaver’s service are all held in Murrayfield Parish Church.